 Architecture of Earthquakes in the Deep Crust: International Arctic Expedition Science for Undergraduates

-This NSF Research Experience for Undergraduates (REU) is focused on developing skills in geologic mapping and field work in Precambrian rocks.
-Our work will integrate structural geology, metamorphic geology, and earthquake geodynamics in a remote, international setting.
+This NSF Research Experience for Undergraduates (REU) is focused on developing skills in arctic geoscience research.
+Our work will integrate studies of bedrock geology with records of environmental change in a remote, international setting.

 Application link: https://www.arcticreu.earth/